 Persistence is the key – Attempt UPSC CSE again and again!

-If you have attempted UPSC CSE, but didn’t succeed, treat your attempt as a trial which helped you gain ‘invaluable experience’.
+If you have attempted UPSC CSE, but didn’t succeed, treat your attempt as a trial that helped you gain ‘invaluable experience’.
 You are now familiar with the Civil Services exam pattern.
 This experience will be of great help in the subsequent attempts.

 |Category||Number of attempts permitted by UPSC|